dvanarkel/clean-bbedit/docs/design.md

 ```
 usage :: ...
 [OPTION]
 OPTION:
-	-start=Int
-		Specifies the starting line for the linter, only diagnostics found after this line are output.
-Defaults
-		to 0 if not specified.
-	-end=Int
-		Specifies the end line for the linter, only diagnostics found before this line are output.
-Defaults to
+	-lines
+		A comma seperated list of ranges in the form 0,1-5,99-.
+Overlapping ranges are undefined.
+Leaving out the
-		the end of the file if not spcified.
+		beginning or end of the range (-10,100-) considers all starting from the beginning or end of the file
+		respectively.
 	-c FILENAME
 		Load the configuration file.
 Defaults to .clean-lint.json if not specified.
 	-Werror